tn0432/ardrone2control/README.md

 7. Until see connection successful, Press Enter<br/>
 8. <code>put fly_ardrone_pid</code>.
 Now your file is in AR.Drone

-How to run your file on AR.Drone board?<br/>
+<b>How to run your file on AR.Drone board?</b><br/>
 1. Open new terminal or Ctrl+Alt+T<br/>
 2. <code> telnet 192.168.1.1 </code> <br/>
 3. <code> cd ./data/video/fly_ardrone_pid </code> <br/>

-The optitrack motion capture system will estimate the current position of AR.Drone and send that position to the ground station.
-The ROS driver for motion capture system is [mocap_optitrack](http://wiki.ros.org/mocap_optitrack).
-In a ground station (your desktop), a ROS node (communication_node_pid_semitrajectorycontrol3) is used to calculate control signals sent to AR.Drone.
-The control signals are desired Thrust, Pitch, Roll, Yaw.

-How to restart AR.Drone back to original manufacturing?
+<b>How to restart AR.Drone back to original manufacturing? or How to make emergency stop for AR.Drone during flight?</b><br/>
 Simple method is unpluging battery from AR.Drone and pluging it in again, or use following commands: <br/>
 1. Open new terminal or Ctrl+Alt+T<br/>
 2. <code> telnet 192.168.1.1 </code> <br/>
 3. <code> cd ./sbin/reboot </code> <br/>

 ### ROS node for ground station
+The optitrack motion capture system will estimate the current position of AR.Drone and send that position to the ground station.
+The ROS driver for motion capture system is [mocap_optitrack](http://wiki.ros.org/mocap_optitrack).
+In a ground station (your desktop), a ROS node (communication_node_pid_semitrajectorycontrol3) is used to calculate control signals sent to AR.Drone.
+The control signals are desired Thrust, Pitch, Roll, Yaw.

+In the beginning, AR.Drone is at manual control state with very small value of Thrust.
+I use joystick for manual control.
+When it transfers to trajectory control state, the value of Thrust is set by the error of height.
+AR.Drone will start to track the desired circle trajectory.
+So, <b>please focus on the safety issues when the flight mode is transfered to trajectory control!</b>

 ### How to conduct the real-time experiment?